President’s Statement on Equal Opportunity and Non-Discrimination

 In support of responsible management of alcohol, the University provides numerous resources and support services available to students, faculty, and staff of Florida State University, including alcohol education, counseling, treatment, rehabilitation, re-entry, prevention, and intervention, as well as other educational programs and volunteer opportunities.
 Below are just a few of these resources and services.

 - The Human Services Center is a training clinic within the College of Education.
 Counselors are graduate students with counseling majors who offer service for students, staff, faculty, and the community.
-Services are free [(850) 644-3857; Website is https://education.fsu.edu/centers-institutes/human-services-center-hsc].
+Services are free [(850) 644-3857; Web site is https://education.fsu.edu/hsc].

 - The Psychology Clinic is also a training clinic.
 Counselors are graduate students in clinic psychology programs.
 They provide one-on-one psychology services (no support groups) to students, staff, faculty, and the community.
-Fees are based on a sliding scale [(850) 644-3006; Website is https://psy.fsu.edu/community/clinic].
+Fees are based on a sliding scale [(850) 644-3006; Web site is https://psy.fsu.edu/php/about/communityservice/psychologyclinic/psychologyclinic.php].

-- AlcoholEdu: An interactive, two-part on-line program designed to help you make healthy and safe decisions around alcohol use while in college. [https://healthycampus.fsu.edu/for-students/new-student-requirements]
+- AlcoholEdu: An interactive, two-part on-line program designed to help you make healthy and safe decisions around alcohol use while in college.
+This program is open to all first year and new transfer students. [https://healthycampus.fsu.edu/for-students/new-student-requirements]

 - Healthy Noles: Volunteer opportunities for students seeking to work toward greater alcohol responsibility are available through Healthy Noles, which is an organization directed by the Center for Health Advocacy and Wellness at University Health Services.
 The Healthy Noles advocate for wellness on campus and alcohol responsibility is a significant component.
 For more information, contact the Center for Health Advocacy and Wellness [(850) 644-8871; or for more information visit https://healthycampus.fsu.edu/for-students/get-involved].

-- Collegiate Recovery Community: Florida State University's Collegiate Recovery Community is here to help students in recovery thrive during their college experience.
-Our goal is to provide a place for accountability within a healthy community and a place to have fun, socialize, and develop friendships with like-minded students.
-Website: https://chaw.fsu.edu/services/collegiate-recovery-community
+- LIFT: LIFT is Florida State University’s collegiate recovery community dedicated to helping students in recovery thrive during their college experience.
+LIFT’s goal is to provide a place for accountability within a healthy community and a place to have fun, socialize, and develop friendships with like-minded students.
+Website: https://chaw.fsu.edu/services/collegiate-recovery-community.

 Note: These are only for information.
 State sanctions are subject to change by the Florida Legislature.